 Do you know how hard it is for a non-vegetarian to create a vegetarian sandwich that would please the masses, that also is unique and flavorful?
 It’s actually a lot harder than it sounds!
-When we got involved in opening our food truck, our partner who had never worked in a restaurant ever and had zero experience about anything involving food production, gave us his list of possible sandwiches he was wanting to serve from our tiny food truck.
-The list was at lease 15 sandwiches long with 3 being vegan, 4 being gluten-free, and the rest being un-creative hot and cold sandwiches.
-He was even insisting that one needed to be ham and American cheese!
-To say it was a hot mess was an understatement.
-Out of the 15 sandwiches he “needed” we chose one of them for our menu, the rest of them my husband and I created.
+When we got involved in opening a food truck, the original list was at least 15 sandwiches long.
+Out of the 15 sandwiches we had to narrow it down to a reasonable amount.
 The hubs came up with the idea of having a Caprese sandwich as our vegetarian sandwich but there’s nothing special about that.
 Plus, real, fresh mozzarella isn’t as cheap as a block of shreddable mozzarella.
-Then I had what I can only call a light bulb moment when I thought, “why don’t we deep fry the cheese?” and in an instant it was our best selling sandwich!
-The sandwich that people raved about all over our Yelp and Facebook pages about how amazing and “life changing” it was, but all things must come to an end and so did the truck.
+Then I had what I can only call a light bulb moment when I thought, “why don’t we deep fry the cheese?” and in an instant, it was the best selling sandwich!
+The sandwich that people raved about all over Yelp and Facebook about how amazing and “life changing” it was!
+But all things must come to an end and so did the truck.
 But the truck lives on in this sandwich, even though I can’t share this sandwich with you fresh off the truck, I can share it via our blog and that’s almost just as good.

 Yield: 4 sandwiches